andrixb/WebpackSassStarter/README.md

 This repository has been created in order to have a minimal FE setup for any application architecture based on web components.

 It uses Sass (with .scss/.sass).
-The style is loaded at each the component level.
+The style is loaded at the component level.

 Dependencies can be handled by **Yarn**.